-“Hijama cupping on the back of the neck treat seventy-two illnesses” (Collected by At-Tabarani)
+“Hijama cupping on the back of the neck treat seventy-two illnesses” (Collected by al-Tabarani)

 Hijama serves to cleanse and unblock the major arteries and veins.

-Anas narrated that the Prophet ﷺ used to have Hijama Cupping done on the veins on the side of the neck and the upper back.
-(At Tirmidhi)
+Anas narrated that the Prophet (peace and blessings be upon him) used to have hijama cupping done on the veins on the side of the neck and the upper back.
+(Sunan al-Tirmidhi)

 9. There Are Ideal Times To Do It

 Hijama cupping is both a preventative and curative remedy.
 It is recommended that you should have a hijama detox, and then use hijama as a form of maintenance 2-4 times a year if you are healthy.
 If you have serious medical conditions, it can be performed more often.
 It is best to have hijama performed on the “Sunnah Days” according to hadith:

 “Whoever performs Hijama cupping in the 17th, 19th and 21st day (of the Islamic Lunar month), then it is a cure for every disease”.
 (Sahih; Sunan Ibn Majah º3861).

 10. The Hijama Therapist Has A Special Status

 Imagine having a career in a blessed profession that the Holy Prophet Muḥammad (peace and blessings be upon him) has praised himself;

 The Prophet (peace and blessings be upon him) said: “If there is anything good in the medicines with which you treat yourselves, it is in the incision of the hijama therapist, or a drink of honey….”
 (Muslim º2205)